 You should note, however, that long-term use of baking soda in your hair may lead to breaking and other damage.
 However, most often, dandruff shampoo is only meant for use once a week.
 It’s to treat a condition and is not meant for every-day use.
 On other days, you should use another shampoo, especially if you notice any damage.

 Rosemary is also common ingredient in hair care products.
 It smells great, of course, but it also promotes the health of your hair.
-All in all, the benefits of using rosemary oil in your shampoo is threefold.
+All in all, the benefits of using rosemary oil in your shampoo are threefold.
 For one, rosemary is said to promote hair growth.
 It also adds a pleasant, uplifting scent to your shampoo, one that will offer you clarity and mindfulness.
 Furthermore, rosemary is anti-fungal.
 This is helpful, as dandruff is caused by fungi.

 Tea Tree Oil